 A Kabul police spokesman told VOA that five militants were killed during the attack, which led to a gunbattle between militants and security forces.
-Two police force members were injured.

 A deputy spokesman for the interior ministry told VOA the insurgents launched the attack from a nearby house.
 Witnesses say the militants were dressed in burqas, a traditional covering used by women in Afghanistan.